 As to Dr. Baker, his incessant travels and preaching developed and strengthened his constitution to a remarkable degree.
-Avoiding all stimulants, with a healthful appetite for food, careless of its quality-all that he required was a certain amount of sleep.
-His capacity for labour was almost unlimited-bounded by consideration for his hearers, not for himself.
-At a Synod upon which he attended, a resolution was unanimously passed, at the very opening, requesting and directing him to "do all the preaching during Synod."
-Though it was a very large Synod, and this seemed unreasonable, on many accounts, yet he obeyed.
-As to his untiring energy, it was remarked of him, by a business man, himself by no means lacking in this quality, "Dr. Baker's energy would be worth to me ten thousand dollars a year."
+Avoiding all stimulants, with a healthful appetite for food, careless of its quality-all that he required was a certain amount of sleep. capacity for labour was almost unlimited-bounded by consideration for his hearers, not for himself. to his untiring energy, it was remarked of him, by a business man, himself by no means lacking in this quality, "Dr. Baker's energy would be worth to me ten thousand dollars a year."
 Owing to his health, his cheerfulness also was never impaired; in fact, amounted, all the year around, to steady joyousness.
 No one, in or out of his family, can remember even a momentary cloud of depression on his sunny brow, or a breath of petulance on his smiling lips.
 He may have been angry at times, but never for an instant cross.
 Into the fun of children he entered as cordially as themselves, never losing his dignity thereby; and this, with his sincere love for them, was one cause of his singular success in interesting and impressing them.
-And when defeated in one plan, he turned instantly, without a murmur, and but a transient emotion even, to another; and to him every step in life opened new and captivating vistas of usefulnesshe was never at a loss.
+And when defeated in one plan, he turned instantly, without a murmur, and but a transient emotion even, to another; and to him every step in life opened new and captivating vistas of usefulness-he was never at a loss.
 Of all "croaking," as he termed it, he had a cordial dislike.
 Whatever else may be said of him, since Adam left Paradise a happier man never walked the earth.

 There is a joy which lends a deeper glow to the cheek, and a brighter sparkle to the eye, and a sweeter song to the lips, even of the angels in the presence of God-the joy over a repenting sinner.
 Of this celestial joy, the subject of this memoir had a full share-a larger share, perhaps, than generally falls to those on this side the gates of heaven.
 It need scarce be said, his energy, cheerfulness, buoyancy, had their fountain-head in his faith in God, manifested in Christ; but their deep, wide, unobstructed channels were in his healthfulness of body.
 He undoubtedly was somewhat impatient of invalid men; yet it was not so when such were really prisoners in chamber and bed; then no one could be more sympathizing.

-Here we give some extracts from his journal of this period.
+Here we give some extracts from his journal of

+this period.